Gear For Salmon Fishing: A List Of Everything You Need

 Stringer

 Two kinds of stringers are available.
 One is made from braided nylon and the other type of stringer is a steel chain with several large metal snaps attached.
-Stringers are used to secure and transport your fish out of the river.
+Stringers are used to secure and transport fish out of the river.

 Knife